It's too hard to work at a big company and build a startup on nights and weekends.

 "Opportunity is another word for a problem to be solved.
 And opportunity is often there, but it rarely knocks."

-One way to chase your drams full speed is to join up with other people who have the same dreams as you; that might be super early.
+One way to chase your drams full speed is to join up with other people who have the same dreams as you.
 Could try to raise some venture dollars and give some part of your dream away to reduce the risk.
-Joining up with other people lets you move even faster, which reduces the risk period further, and shares the stress and load.
+But this has it's own risks of locking one up to one idea that may not work.

 People like Daniel Vassallo, chased their dreams by creating a small amount of revenue from a quick to make product.
-That was enough to give him the confidence to quit Amazon and run full speed.
+That was enough to give him confidence after he quit Amazon to run full speed at what he wants to do.
+To try many other Small Bets and buy his own freedom to keep trying things.

 For me, it became clear that I would never be fully ready, so I had to just do it.
 I had to quit that cushy situation to chase my dreams.